Skip to main content

 Processing Foundation Fellowship Season 2024 Sustaining Community: Expansion & Access

-Projects aimed at developing tools and platforms for archiving or preserving creative code/the digital.
+Projects aimed at developing tools and platforms for archiving and preserving creative code/the digital, as well as new media archival practices.

 Initiatives focused on creating governance models that promote equitable decision-making, inclusive communities, engagement, and sustainable growth in open-source projects.

-Tools and projects that advance access as well as promote disability justice within the realm of creative technology
+Tools and projects that advance access and promote disability justice within the realm of creative technology.

 Engaging AI technologies to create accessible solutions and improve inclusivity in digital spaces.